Which Travel Insurance Should I Buy for Greece (Schengen Visa)?

 • Some consulates (France, Spain, Italy, Germany) have long appointment waiting lists, so booking early is key.

-12. How do I know if my travel insurance for Europe will be accepted for a Schengen visa?
+10. How do I know if my Greece Schengen visa travel insurance will be accepted?

-The plans available on American Visitor Insurance satisfy Schengen visa requirements.
-Here’s a simple guide to show you the kind of insurance that gets approved versus the mistakes that often lead to rejections:
+All Greece Schengen visa travel insurance plans available on American Visitor Insurance meet Schengen visa requirements.
+Here’s a quick guide to the type of insurance that gets approved versus common mistakes that may lead to rejection:

 Visa-Friendly Insurance Risky Insurance Choices

-Starts on the exact date of departure Starts after arrival in Schengen
+Starts on the exact date of departure to Greece Starts after arrival in Greeceor other Schengen countries

-Comes with an official PDF certificate showing policy number & coverage dates Only a screenshot or incomplete confirmation email
+Includes official PDF certificate with policy number and coverage dates Only a screenshot or incomplete confirmation email

 Clearly states “Schengen Area” coverage + repatriation clause Missing repatriation, hospitalization, or territorial coverage wording